 We continue along the remote Iya Valley.
 It is said that it was a hiding place for the samurai of the Heike clan fleeing the civil wars of the 12th Century.
 We will be cycling to Kochi.
 The city is home to one of Japan’s original castles of Kochi Jo, which used to be the seat of the Yamauchi Lords and the residences of the samurai that served them.
-Tonight we stay in a tranquil auberge hotel located at the base of Mt Kuishi.
+Tonight we stay in a city hotel.

-Venturing south we are soon back on the coast, this time the Pacific Ocean side of Shikoku.
-The terrain is rolling until we cross to a peninsula and ride the `Yokonami Kuroshio Line’ where we gain some elevation and have spectacular ocean views.
-It is then we start ascending through tea plantations back in to the mountains.
-Our destination is Yusuhara, known as the ‘Town Above the Clouds.’
-Stay in a hotel designed by a renowned Japanese architect and walk to the hot spring over the wooden bridge seemingly suspended in the air.
+Cycle the `Yokonami Line,’ where there are spectacular ocean views.
+We then start ascending through tea plantations in to the mountains.
+Our destination is Yusuhara, known as the ‘Town above the Clouds.’
+Stay in a hotel designed by a renowned Japanese architect.
+Walk to the hot spring over the wooden bridge seemingly suspended in the air.

-You will cycle ancient pilgrim back-roads to Matsuyama.
-Start with a big pass before a long descent.
-A highlight is the Matsuyama Castle which was built in 1603.
-The route then heads to Dogo Onsen, the oldest hot spring in Japan.
+You will cycle through the historic town of Uchiko which prospered for 200 years in wax production.
+The town is made up of traditional merchant houses still being used today.
+Today's destination is Matsuyama and Dogo Onsen, the oldest hot spring in Japan.
 It has a history dating back over a thousand years.
 Immerse yourself in these ancient spring waters.

 Today you will ride the Shimanami Kaido, via bridges that connect the six islands from the mainland of Honshu to Shikoku.
 Japan’s inland sea has been likened to the Greek Islands with its olive terraces, craggy coastlines and lemon groves.
 The destination is Onomichi and a bicycle hotel that was converted from an old ship's warehouse.
 Celebrate our last night over a delicious dinner.